codevence/fair-wizard-guide/docs/applications/admin-center/settings/system/index.rst

 System
 ******

-System settings allow us to configure Organization settings of |project_name|, set up Support, define how new users are set up, manage localizations and toggle AI Assistant.
+System settings allow us to configure organization settings of |project_name|, set up support, define how new users are set up, manage roles and localizations, and toggle AI Assistant.

 ----